baderabdallah/Block-chain/README.md

 # Block chain

-A dummy block chain source code for transactions.
+A block chain source code for transactions.
 Blocks are not mined, yet they are crypted to one another using hashes.

 cmd to run tests and print transactions:
 1. cd block_chain/test